-Reviewed: 3/5/2018 (Governance Committee of the Board of Directors) Reviewed: 3/13/2019 (Governance Committee of the Board of Directors)
+Reviewed: 3/5/2018 (Governance Committee of the Board of Directors) Reviewed: 3/13/2019 (Governance Committee of the Board of Directors) Reviewed: 3/16/2020 (Governance Committee of the Board of Directors)

-Summary of Employee Benefits (2020)
+Summary of Employee Benefits (2021)

-Subject to change at the discretion of BUDC, the following benefits are offered or provided to BUDC Full-Time Employees and Part-Time Regular Employees in 2020\:
+Subject to change at the discretion of BUDC, the following benefits are offered or provided to BUDC Full-Time Employees and Part-Time Regular Employees in 2021:

-Health Insurance: BUDC offers the BlueCross BlueShield Platinum Standard plan, which is made available immediately upon hire.
+Health Insurance: BUDC offers the BlueCross BlueShield Platinum Class and Platinum POS Plus plans, or Silver POS 7100 (high deductible) plan, which are made available immediately upon hire.
 Employees are required to contribute ten (10) percent of the cost of a Single or Family premium.
-If an employee maintains comparable health insurance coverage and they "opt out" of the BUDC plan, they are paid a portion of the applicable savings to BUDC, as outlined in the employee manual.
+If an employee maintains comparable health insurance coverage and "opts out" of the BUDC plan, the employee is paid a portion of the applicable savings to BUDC, as outlined in the employee manual.
 If an employee or spouse reach age 65 and become Medicare-eligible, BUDC requires enrollment in an individual Medicare Advantage plan.
-BUDC will provide a stipend to the employee equal to the following: 100% of the individual Senior Blue 651 Medicare Advantage plan premium (\$1,488 annually for 2020) plus \$1,735.20 annually to cover the Medicare Part B premium.
+BUDC will provide a stipend to the employee equal to the following: 100% of the individual Senior Blue 651 Medicare Advantage plan premium (\$1,440 annually for 2021) plus \$1,782.00 annually to cover the Medicare Part B premium.
 These amounts are reviewed annually and adjusted as necessary.
 If an employee or spouse wishes to obtain a Medicare Advantage plan at a higher cost, the employee is responsible for paying the difference in premium.